 Praised by the New York Times as “nimble of voice, body and spirit,” soprano Anna Christy continues to impress and delight audiences with an extraordinary blend of sparkling voice, powerful stage presence, and innate musicality.

 In the 2016-2017 season, Anna Christy will be seen as Sophie in the Metropolitan Opera’s production of Werther.
 She returns to Japan for performances of L’enfant et les sortilèges with Seiji Ozawa and sings Carmina burana with Marin Alsop and the Baltimore Symphony.
 At home in Denver, she will sing Lucia . . . di Lammermoor with Opera Colorado and will then reprise her performances of Morgana in David Alden’s production of Alcina at Santa Fe Opera, a role she sang to great acclaim at Teatro Real in Madrid and Opéra National de Bordeaux.
-She returned to the Bayerische Staatsoper as Constance in Dialogues des Carmélites and celebrates the 60th Anniversary of Central City Opera as Baby Doe in The Ballad of Baby Doe.
-She will return . . . to Japan to sing Adele in Die Fledermaus with Seiji Ozawa to open the new opera house in Kyoto.
+She returned to the Bayerische Staatsoper as Constance in Dialogues des Carmélites and celebrated the 60th Anniversary of Central City Opera as Baby Doe in The Ballad of Baby Doe.
+She returned to Japan to sing Adele in Die Fledermaus with Seiji Ozawa to open the new opera house in Kyoto.
 Last season, Ms. Christy was seen as Morgana in Alcina with Harry Bicket at the English Concert on tour in London, Madrid, Vienna, and New York.
 She made New York City recital debut at Pace University’s “Voce at Pace” series and was seen with Baroque ensemble Les Vents Atlantiques as Cleopatra in Giulio Cesare at the Concertgebouw in Amsterdam.
 In the summer of 2015, she returned to Santa Fe Opera as Marie in La fille du régiment.